strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/installation/digitalocean-customization.md

 # DigitalOcean Virtual Machine Configuration

-This DigitalOcean customization documentation is related to the [DigitalOcean One-click installation guide](/developer-docs/latest/setup-deployment-guides/installation/digitalocean-one-click.md).
-It should guide you through the optional customization options for your DigitalOcean virtual machine running the Strapi application.
+This DigitalOcean configuration documentation is related to the [DigitalOcean One-click installation guide](/developer-docs/latest/setup-deployment-guides/installation/digitalocean-one-click.md).
+It should guide you through the handling of the DigitalOcean virtual machine running the Strapi application.

+You can click below for more information about the installed software and the Nginx server configuration.

 ::: details Installed software
 The Strapi application running on the droplet has the following softwares installed and configured: